Your time is valuable. Use these workplace productivity tips to get more done in your day.

 6. Sleep, Beautiful Sleep

 Research shows that adults should get 7 to 9 hours of sleep.
 Making the effort to get enough sleep is the smartest investment you can make for your mind and body.
-The proper amount of sleep helps decrease risk for health conditions, manages your hunger levels, maintains your immune system, and helps retain memory.
+The proper amount of sleep helps decrease the risk for health conditions, manages your hunger levels, maintains your immune system, and helps retain memory.

 7. Try to get Natural Light